NucleaPeon/apt-repo/README.md

 News
 ====

+* Version 0.9.8 is the last of the stable gdbm/shelve database packages.
+  Version 0.10.x will now use the easier-to-manage configparser database which can be edited by hand and viewable in a text editor.

+  The big issue with this so far is that there is a built-in migration tool that automatically runs in the 0.10.0 version every time an action is performed.
+0.10.x series will have this until 0.11.x is released, in which case use of gdbm databases will be fully deprecated and unsupported.

+  Sections are set in stone and keys in the configparser db are case-sensitive.
+  This may cause some issues on Windows machines, which are not currently supported.

 * Version 0.9.4 now includes the ability to add and remove `DEBIAN/` scripts like postinst and prerm using similar functionality as adding files.